draftdev/startup-marketing-checklist/_posts/2017-08-14-email-marketing-tools.markdown

 - **[Drip](https://www.drip.co/)** - Drip helps you build sales automation email flows.
 This looks interesting although I haven't personally tried it.

+- **[Dripscript](https://dripscripts.com/)** - Coming up with drip email campaigns is time-consuming and creatively tough.
+Dripscript helps you by packaging up templates of drip campaign emails for you.

 - **[Email Monster](https://emailmonster.io/)** - A free drag-and-drop email editor.

 - **[Flashissue](https://www.flashissue.com/)** - Unlike most email creators, Flashissue works with Gmail, so you don't even have to leave your inbox to send out newsletters.
 It's a novel approach to email marketing that I'm excited to try, plus it's free.